jlleblanc/blog.jlleblanc.com/_posts/2015-08-01-leftover-crawfish-gumbo.markdown

 ![A bowl of gumbo.]({{ site.url }}/assets/article_images/2015-08-01-leftover-crawfish-gumbo/finished-product.jpg)

 While I was able to taste some tomato faintly, it wasn't distracting.
-The spices from the crawfish boil came through and the roux did it's job.
+The spices from the crawfish boil came through and the roux did its job.

 The gumbo was tasty, but there was one major omission from my dinner bowl: rice.
 It was hot out and my birthday weekend, so I decided to not bother with rice.
 I did have a loaf of French bread, so I sliced off some off that, since a dish like this is screaming to be round out with carbs of some sort.